Mark Bavaro: Professional career

 Bavaro continued his emergence in the 1986 season.
 He remained the starter after Mowatt's recovery from injury and emerged as a favorite target of Simms.
 He finished the season with 66 receptions, 1,001 yards, and 4 touchdowns and was selected to his first Pro Bowl.
 His 66 receptions broke the Giants record for receptions by a tight end previously held by Bob Tucker (59).
 Perhaps the most well-known play of Bavaro's career occurred in a Monday Night Football game in 1986.
 Here is a description of the play taken from a Monday Night Football broadcast in 2005: "On Dec.
 1 1986, New York Giants tight end Mark Bavaro cements his reputation as one of the toughest men in the NFL.
 With the Giants trailing, Bavaro catches an innocent pass from Phil Simms over the middle.
 It takes nearly seven 49ers defenders to finally drag him down, some of which are carried for almost 20 yards, including future Hall of Famer Ronnie Lott.
 Bavaro's inspiring play jump starts the Giants, who win the game and eventually the Super Bowl."
 This reputation as a tough player was further cemented later in the season when he played for six weeks with a broken jaw that forced him to sip food through a straw.
 He continued to establish his reputation as an excellent blocker during the season, and was described as "the premier tight end" in the league by 49ers' coach Bill Walsh before the team's playoff matchup.
 The Giants finished the regular season 14–2 and defeated the Denver Broncos 39–20 in Super Bowl XXI.
-After the season Bavaro was chosen to appear on the cover or Sports Illustrated's NFL preview issue for the 1987 season.
+Bavaro's third quarter touchdown gave the Giants the lead which they would never relinquish.
+After the season Bavaro was chosen to appear on the cover of Sports Illustrated's NFL preview issue for the 1987 season.
 Bavaro was pictured on the cover in a cutoff shirt holding his shoulder pads over his shoulder, the caption reads "The Living End: Mark Bavaro of the New York Giants".
 The cover also featured Bavaro celebrating a touchdown in the trademark manner of his career.
 Bavaro, a Roman Catholic, would genuflect in the end zone and motion the sign of the cross after each touchdown.